 We continue to pursue a goal of expanding our relationships with our large biopharmaceutical clients, and with many of our larger mid-market clients.
 These relationships take different forms, from preferred provider arrangements to strategic partnerships.
 The structure of these relationships incentivizes clients to purchase more products and services across our non-clinical portfolio.
 Because of the strength of these relationships, we have better insight into our clients' planning processes and, therefore, better visibility than in the past.
-For information regarding revenue attributable to each of our business segments for the last three fiscal years, please see Note 4, "Segment and Geographic Information regarding revenue and long-lived assets attributable to operations in the United States, Europe, Canada, Asia Pacific and other countries for each of the last three fiscal years, please review Note 4, "Segment and Geographic Information" included in the Notes to Consolidated Financial Statements included elsewhere in this Form 10-K.
+For information regarding revenue attributable to each of our business segments for the last three fiscal years, please see Note 4, "Segment and Geographic Information" included in the Notes to Consolidated Financial Statements included elsewhere in this Form 10-K. For information regarding revenue and long-lived assets attributable to operations in the United States, Europe, Canada, Asia Pacific and other countries for each of the last three fiscal years, please review Note 4, "Segment and Geographic Information" included in the Notes to Consolidated Financial Statements included elsewhere in this Form 10-K.